Previous Robots

 2015 - Zenith and Zipline

-Zenith features a 4 CIM drop-center drive, a CIM-powered two drum winch linear elevator, and 22-inch extendable arms.
-Zipline features a CIM-powered drum tied to two anchors.
-Built for Recycle Rush, Zenith is able make a maximum stack of six totes that it receives from the feeder station while Zipline pulls in the recycling containers and holds them up in the air for Zenith to place stacks under.
+Zenith featured a 4 CIM drop-center drive, a CIM-powered two drum winch linear elevator, and 22-inch extendable arms.
+Zipline featured a CIM-powered drum tied to two anchors.
+Built for Recycle Rush, Zenith was able make a maximum stack of six totes that it receives from the feeder station while Zipline pulls in the recycling containers and holds them up in the air for Zenith to place stacks under.
 The MinuteBots competed with these two robots at the 10,000 Lakes Regional but unfortunately Zipline was disqualified.
 Zenith was able to carry the weight of the team but unfortunately had communication issues which were solved after the damage had been done to the MinuteBots score placing them 32nd out of 63 teams.
 Luckily they were selected by an alliance for the playoff rounds and made it into the finals rounds earning a spot at Championships in April.

 |